centrifugal/centrifuge/_examples/compression_playground/readme.md

 This is a sample simulation of football match where the entire state is sent into WebSocket connection upon every match event.

+The goal is to compare different compression strategies for WebSocket data transfer.
+Please note, that results depend a lot on the data you send.
+You may get absolutely different results for your data.
+Still we hope this example gives some insights on how to choose the best compression strategy and what to expect from Centrifuge.

 Results with different configurations for total data sent over the interface from server to client, caught with WireShark filter: